Kenya national rugby union team

-The Kenya national rugby union team is also known as the Simbas (simba is Swahili for 'lion').
+The Kenya national rugby union team, commonly known as the Simbas (Swahili for lions), is the country's national team managed by the Kenya Rugby Union.

+The team plays in red, green, and black jerseys with black or white shorts.

-Kenya competes in the Africa Cup and is ranked thirty-fourth in the World Rugby Rankings as of January 2023.
+The Simbas represent Kenya in the Africa Cup and various other tournaments across the continent.

+They currently rank 34 in the World Rugby Rankings and fourth in Africa.
 Kenya is yet to qualify for the Rugby World Cup.

-The national team is managed by the Kenya Rugby Union.
-Their home ground is the RFUEA Ground which opened to an East Africa side against the British and Irish Lions in 1955.
+The Simbas' home ground is the RFUEA Ground which opened to an East Africa side against the British and Irish Lions in 1955.

 History

 Early history (1909–1960s)

 Rugby Union was introduced to Kenya at the beginning of the 20th century by British settlers and the first recorded match was in 1909.
 The game was initially restricted to whites only.

 In 1923, the primary club in Kenya, Nairobi District, was split into Nondescripts RFC and Kenya Harlequin F.C., due to the club's overwhelming strength.
 In the 1950s the first internationals began taking place.
 Early competitions included the Nairobi District Championships first held in 1925, a Royal Armed Forces tournament first held in 1937 and the Enterprise Cup which has been in existence since 1930.

 Kenya played host to touring sides between the 1920s and the 1950s; notably including University of Cape Town, Stellenbosch University and a Combined Universities (Oxford and Cambridge) team at Mitchell Park Stadium in 1951.

 By 1953, the Rugby Football Union of East Africa was formed to oversee rugby in the three East African colonies of Kenya, Uganda and Tanganyika.
 A Kenya Colony team played a Tanganyika team for the first time in 1954 and a Uganda Protectorate team in 1958 with the Kenyan representative side winning 21–11.
 Often, the Kenyan side was combined with other East African nations, and composed of players of European ethnicity.
 While the results were often lopsided, these games provided a huge amount of revenue for rugby in Kenya, and were incredibly beneficial.
 Kenya, as an independent side, played its first game against Tanganyika, proving to be victorious.